Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 Kinda weird when I let her decide where to go for a drink.
 I know it's not a typical move, especially for a girl, but bad news for her because she was with me – a 'stay-at-home' guy.
 Anyway, there we were, at a coffee store right by a roundabout.
 Couldn't find my favourite juice, I then chose a plain coffee.

-We were in the same secondary school, but not the same high school, anyhow we still had plenty of mutual friends, and they had their own choices at the age of fifteen.
+We were in the same secondary school, but not the same high school, anyhow we still had plenty of mutual friends, and, they already had their own choices at the age of… fifteen.
 There was another high school, not ours, I don't want to be rude, but the majority admitted that there were quite a few social vices here.
-I told her that all of our friends from there were already in eternal rest, like literally.
+I told her that some of our friends from there were already in eternal rest, like literally.
 She scolded me in the face, flicked me in the forehead, obviously, I knew it was her habit with people.

 We didn't talk much.
 For much of the reason, it's because of me – I fear conversations.
 Yep, you read that right.
 I'm still working on it, especially when my new manager at work is quite a chatty  guy.
 Perhaps that's why she tended to stick with the old things, teasing me about how timid I was, what a picky eater I am (which made me skinny), even how tedious my phone is.
 Well, who needs a phone when a computer would suffice !